anthonybertronski/weather-dashboard/README.md

 https://sammiefrog.github.io/weather-dashboard/

 ## Description
 This is a weather dashboard made with api calls from Open Weather Map.
+When you type in a city, you can see the current weather, and the five day forecast for that city.
+It saves your search history, adn you can click on any city you previously searched, and pull up that weather.
+Also, when you re-visit the page, it pulled up the weather for the last city you searched.

 ## Technology Stack
-HTML, Bootstrap, JQuery, AJAX
+HTML5, Bootstrap, Javascript, JQuery, AJAX

 ## Contributors
 @sammiefrog

 ## Usage
-To find out the weather in any city you wish.
+To find out the current weather and five day forecast for any city you type into the search field.

 ## Credits
 www.openweathermap.com